 - The teacher gave a test to each of the students.

 We use each + a singular countable noun.

 We use each of + the/these/those/my/our/your + plural countable noun.

-It’s not easy to find your own mistakes, so that’s why it’s good to have feedback from someone else.
+It’s not easy to find your own mistakes when you’re learning English grammar, so that’s why it’s good to have feedback from someone else.
 Again, if you’re interested in getting your written English evaluated and corrected, join my Advanced English Grammar Course.